 Zabelin has also been developing the TESLA project, which is a new concept of performance using Tesla coils as a sound source.
 The project reinforces the idea of approaching forces of nature to create music.
-“I had a wish to shift the focus from the musical side more towards the conceptual one and directly approach some forces of nature, in this case — electricity, to gain new experience.”
-The TESLA project has been incepted as an art event, and not just an electronic music performance, that embodies audiences through Tesla coils and also including Tibetan signing.
-For Zabelin, TESLA is also a medium to investigate what the artist has named as “post-internet era”, which represents the contemporary society where virtual and real worlds are so close to each other like never before.
-“We are in front of a completely new era.
-I call it post-internet because we take something from the virtual world and make it real.”
+The TESLA project has been incepted as an art event, and not just an electronic music performance, that embodies audiences through Tesla coils and also includes Tibetan signing.
+For Zabelin, TESLA is also a medium to investigate what the artist has named the “post-internet era”, which represents the contemporary society where virtual and real worlds are so close to each other like never before.

-For our audience that is not that familiar with your work, what is your background, influences and main interests?
+For our audience that is not that familiar with your work, what are your background, influences and main interests?

 You’ve recently published a compilation “dedicated to new electronic music from Russia and the surrounding post-Soviet nations.” what have been the biggest challenges for electronic music producers in the post-soviet era?

 In quite a lot of the compilation tracks, you can clearly see a SciFi/technological influence.
-Is this an influence from the Soviet (when science and technology were quite prominent) or more a reflection on the advances or current societies?
+Is this an influence from the Soviets (when science and technology were quite prominent) or more a reflection of the advances or current societies?

-I think is the echo of our past, yes.
-The space program of the Soviet Union it was something we should be proud of.
+I think it is the echo of our past, yes.
+The space program of the Soviet Union was something we should be proud of.
 Nothing deals nowadays.
-I don’t think Elon Mask inspires musicians with Space X)) More of that in Russia people like to do something with their own hands. every year my grandpa made a Christmas tree with new technology for the lights.
-Everything was made from scratch and was very interesting for me to see how he is doing it. sure we have these big laboratories and universities.
+I don’t think Elon Mask inspires musicians with Space X. More of that, in Russia, people like to do something with their own hands.
+Every year my grandpa made a Christmas tree with new technology for the lights.
+Everything was made from scratch, and it was very interesting for me to see how he is doing it.
+Sure, we have these big laboratories and universities.
 But even without it, we have many talents and big heads who do amazing things.
-For example, Dmitriy Morozov known as :VTOL:.
-I don’t have enough words to explain what he is doing , incredible!)))
+For example, Dmitriy Morozov is known as :VTOL:.
+I don’t have enough words to explain what he is doing; incredible!

 Could you tell us about your TESLA project?

-The concept of the “TESLA” performance project was born last year, in 2018 — I came up with an idea to use Tesla coils as a sound source.
-The idea was formed and later on, the implementation took quite a long time, almost half a year.
-And finally on April, 24th, 2019 we reached the threshold of the action itself in Aglomerat club in Moscow.
+The concept of the “TESLA” performance project was born last year, in 2018 — I came up with the idea to use Tesla coils as a sound source.
+The idea was formed, and later on, the implementation took quite a long time, almost half a year.
+And finally, on April 24th, 2019, we reached the threshold of the action itself at Aglomerat Club in Moscow.

-What it is that most attracts you to work with electricity and Tesla coils in particularly?
+What is it that most attracts you to work with electricity and Tesla coils in particular?

-You mention that with the Tesla project you wanted to study the post-internet space.
-What do you define by post-internet space?
-And do you see differences in this idea between eastern and western culture?
+You mention that with the Tesla project, you wanted to study the post-internet space.
+How do you define post-internet space?
+And do you see differences in this idea between Eastern and Western cultures?

 Where would you like to see taking your work into?

-I’m really interested in building concepts, to see things differently.
-I like fashion and science. doing and wearing clothes you can express so much.
+I’m really interested in building concepts to see things differently.
+I like fashion and science.
+Doing and wearing clothes you can express so much.
 The world of science is an endless source of inspiration.
-I enjoy working with soundtracks. details and textures that make an atmosphere are more important for me than a plot of the story itself.
-In my album upcoming album Rhizome I follow this principle.
+I enjoy working with soundtracks.
+Details and textures that make an atmosphere are more important to me than the plot of the story itself.
+In my album upcoming album Rhizome, I follow this principle.
 I think the perfect place for me is collaboration.
 I need another talent to evolve my one and discover something I’ve never seen before.